Genetic counsellors help patients and their families understand and make informed decisions about a range of genetic conditions

 The majority of new entrants to genetic counselling have a degree in genetics, biological/biomedical science or nursing, although other degree areas such as social sciences and psychology may also be relevant.

-A second option is open to professionally-qualified and registered nurses or midwives with previous senior experience, who have completed training in counselling skills and human genetics.
+A third option is open to professionally-qualified and registered nurses or midwives with previous senior experience, who have completed training in counselling skills and human genetics.
 As with the Masters route, you'll be expected to work in a Band 6 pre-registration genetic counsellor post for two years, after which you'll be able to submit an application to register with the GCRB.

 You'll need to have: